NEET Exam Centres : Check Complete List of Cities, Codes & Languages

 In general, NEET follows stringent criteria and as such, there are several exam day instructions which the candidates are advised to keep in mind:

 The doors to the examination centre will be opened at 7:30 A.M., 2.5 hours prior to the examination.
 Moreover, candidates will not be allowed to enter once the clock strikes 9:30 A.M., as the entry doors will be shut at that time.
 Candidates are thus recommended to reach the centre accordingly.
+Here's the list of some more important guidelines for NEET Exam Day.
 Better safe than sorry, right?

 - It is absolutely imperative for the candidate to bring their Admit Cards, with all the details filled in, along.
 Candidates will be refused entry without the Admit Card.